Oriental rug: Warp, weft, pile

 Rugs can be woven with their warp strings held back on different levels, termed sheds.
 This is done by pulling the wefts of one shed tight, separating the warps on two different levels, which leaves one warp on a lower level.
 The technical term is “one warp is depressed”.
-Warps can be depressed slightly, ore more tightly, which will cause a more or less pronounced rippling or “ridging” on the back of the rug.
+Warps can be depressed slightly, or more tightly, which will cause a more or less pronounced rippling or “ridging” on the back of the rug.
 A rug woven with depressed warps is described as “double warped”.
 Central Iranian city rugs such as Kashan, Isfahan, Qom, and Nain have deeply depressed warps, which make the pile more dense, the rug is heavier than a more loosely woven specimen, and the rug lies more firmly on the floor.
 Kurdish Bidjar carpets make most pronounced use of warp depression.
 Often their pile is further compacted by the use of a metal rod which is driven between the warps and hammered down on, which produces a dense and rigid fabric.